-63.2.1 BEd; BEd (After Degree); BA (Native Studies)/BEd Combined Degrees Program; BMus/BEd Combined Degree; BPE/BEd (Elementary) (Secondary) Combined Degree Program; BSc in Human Ecology/BEd Combined Degrees Program

-(1) Course Load: The normal full course load for the Bachelor of Education; Bachelor of Education (After Degree); Bachelor of Arts (Native Studies)/ Bachelor of Education Combined Degrees Program; Bachelor of Music/ Bachelor of Education Combined Degree; Bachelor of Physical Education/ Bachelor of Education (Elementary) (Secondary) Combined Degree Program; Bachelor of Science in Human Ecology/Bachelor of Education Combined Degrees Program each term of Fall/Winter is 15.
-Permission to take more than \star 15 each term may be granted under special circumstances.
+- 63.2.1 BEd; BEd (After Degree); BA (Native Studies)/BEd Combined Degrees Program; BMus/BEd Combined Degree; BPE/BEd (Elementary) (Secondary) Combined Degree Program; BSc in Human Ecology/BEd Combined Degrees Program - (1) Course Load: The normal full course load for the Bachelor of Education; Bachelor of Education (After Degree); Bachelor of Arts (Native Studies)/ Bachelor of Education Combined Degrees Program; Bachelor of Music/ Bachelor of Education Combined Degree; Bachelor of Physical Education/ Bachelor of Education (Elementary) (Secondary) Combined Degree Program; Bachelor of Science in Human Ecology/Bachelor of Education Combined Degrees Program each term of Fall/Winter is ★15.
+Permission to take more than ★15 each term may be granted under special circumstances.
 Students should contact the Undergraduate Student Services Office for more information.

-Note: Students registered in the Introductory or the Advanced Professional Term are restricted to the maximum load of \star 15 per term.
+Note: Students registered in the Introductory or the Advanced Professional Term are restricted to the maximum load of ★15 per term.

 - (2) Full-Time and Part-Time Registration: Much of the degree program may be taken on a part-time basis; however, students are expected to register full time while doing their student teaching during the Introductory Professional Term and the Advanced Professional Term. - (3) Maintaining Registration: Students who wish to interrupt their program without having to compete for admission may apply for permission to "stop out."
-Permission is granted only to students in good standing and only for a specified period.
+Permission is granted only to students in good academic standing and only for a specified period.
 Information regarding a stop out is available from Undergraduate Student Services.

-63.2.2 BSc (Specialization in Science and Education)/BEd (Secondary) Combined Degrees Program
+63.2.2 BSc (Specialization in Science and Education)/BEd (Secondary) Combined Degrees Program are registered in the Faculty of Science for the first two years of the five-year program.
+They are registered in the Faculty of Education commencing the beginning of third year.

-Note: Students in the Bachelor of Science (Specialization in Science and Education)/Bachelor of Education (Secondary) Combined Degrees Program are registered in the Faculty of Science for the first two years of the five-year
+Note: Students in the Bachelor of Science (Specialization in Science and Education)/Bachelor of Education (Secondary) Combined Degrees Program